- Many people are uncomfortable talking about sex, but these conversations are important: They enable us to maintain healthy and satisfying sex lives.

-Many people feel uncomfortable talking about sex or being talked to about sex.
+Many people feel uncomfortable talking about sex.
 Why?
 Because shame surrounds this “taboo” topic.
-Rachel Keller, Licensed Clinical Social Worker, explains that it is totally okay and normal to talk about sex and explore your sexuality, before delving into why we might attach shame to sexual experiences, on GoodTherapy.org: “It is natural and healthy to explore one’s body, starting in childhood and through all stages of life.
+Rachel Keller, Licensed Clinical Social Worker, explains that it is totally okay and normal to talk about sex and explore your sexuality, before delving into why we might attach shame to sexual experiences: “It is natural and healthy to explore one’s body, starting in childhood and through all stages of life.
 It is also natural to experience sexual desire and to act on that desire, when done in a safe and consensual way.
-If you feel disgust about your body or sexuality, it may mean you are carrying shame or judgments that don’t belong to you.”
+If you feel disgusted about your body or sexuality, it may mean you are carrying shame or judgments that don’t belong to you.”
 Keller goes on to explain that many of her clients can recall being shamed for exploring their bodies when they were children.

 Think: Can you recall a time when you were shamed for exploring or being interested in your sexuality?
 Maybe your parents taught you that sex is immoral.
 Or, maybe you saw a movie in which a character was shamed for engaging in sexual activities.
 Explore these potential causes and try to track the shame back to its roots.
 Then, work to get rid of this shame.
 Remember that you are in charge of your sexuality.
 You don’t have to talk about sex if you don’t want to—but if you do want to, then you should!
 In the same breath, you should explore your sexual preferences and desires as you see fit.
 Doing so is key to embracing your sexuality.

 2. Accept and feel comfortable with sexual desires.